Tosan/tosan-widget-guide/README.md

 MEDIUM | 630 px | 445 px
 FULL | 900 px | 400 px

-2. get clientId and clientSecret from suppurt operation team of tosan in specified bank.
+2. get clientId and clientSecret from suppurt operation team of tosan in the specified bank.

 3. To register a widget, you must call "saveWidget" service from yaghut with required inputs .
 ### schema of "saveWidget" service: